Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 20. Donsol Whale Sharks

-In the province of Sorsogon in the Bicol Region, one of the best places in South Luzon, you can swim with the Donsol whale sharks.
+In Donsol, Sorsogon in the Bicol Region, you can swim with whale sharks.
 If you love the sea and the majestic creatures that inhabit it, then Donsol whale shark tours are a must-try for you.
-One of the best Bicol tourist spots, here you will get the chance to observe whale sharks in their natural habitat.
+One of the best Bicol tourist spots, Donsol will give you the chance to observe whale sharks in their natural habitat.

 19. Binondo Chinatown